Toll Free:

 Some key considerations around planning your migration include:

-• Phased migration – Gradually migrate team projects or users group by group over time.
+• Phased Migration: Gradually migrate team projects or users group by group over time.
 Maintain dual environments during the transition.

-• Pilot migration – First migrate a pilot team project to test the migration process before full rollout.
+• Pilot Migration: First migrate a pilot team project to test the migration process before full rollout.
 Helps validate timelines and surface potential issues.

-• Migration sizing – Estimate size of data, number of work items, repos, test attachments etc. to migrate.
+• Migration Sizing: Estimate size of data, number of work items, repos, test attachments etc. to migrate.

-• Migration schedule – Develop a detailed project plan and timeline spanning preparation, migration, verification and decommissioning.
+• Migration Schedule: Develop a detailed project plan and timeline spanning preparation, migration, verification and decommissioning.

-• Support and rollbacks – Have technical support ready during cutover.
+• Support and Rollbacks: Have technical support ready during cutover.
 Plan backouts in case issues emerge during migration.

 A staged strategy enables a low-risk and progressive transition to DevOps Services on a timetable that aligns with your needs.
+Using Azure Cloud Migration Services can help reduce the risks and costs associated with cloud migration projects.

 AI Meets DevOps: How ML Supercharges Your Azure Pipelines in 2024